Table Of Contents

 The cherry blossom viewing tradition (Hanami) revolves around outdoor eating and drinking.
 Participating in this cultural practice adds depth to your food tour while connecting you with centuries of Japanese tradition.

-The Tsutenkaku Tower district preserves Osaka's working-class food culture in its most authentic form.
-This area hasn't gentrified like other neighborhoods, so the food stays honest, cheap, and delicious.
+The Shinsekai Osaka district, centered around the iconic Tsutenkaku Tower, preserves Osaka's working-class food culture in its most authentic form.
+This historic neighborhood hasn't gentrified like other areas, so the food stays honest, cheap, and delicious.
+Shinsekai Osaka literally means "New World," but the irony is that it now represents old-school Osaka at its finest.

-Kushikatsu originated in this neighborhood, and several shops claim to serve the original recipe.
+Kushikatsu originated in Shinsekai Osaka, and several shops in this district claim to serve the original recipe.
 The rules remain strict: no double-dipping in the communal sauce, and eat immediately while hot.
 The batter should shatter when you bite it, revealing perfectly cooked ingredients inside.

 Daruma gets the tourists, but locals prefer Tenji or Yokozuna for more consistent quality and lower prices.
 The key to great Kushikatsu lies in the oil temperature and timing — too hot burns the coating, too cool makes it greasy.
 Master chefs judge doneness by sound and bubbling patterns.